 (1) An employee may use excess hours the same way as annual leave.

-(b) Agency management may deny the use of any leave time, other than holiday and jury leave, that results in an employee accruing excess hours.
+(b) An employee may not use any leave time, other than holiday and jury leave, that results in the accrual of excess hours.

 (c) An employee may not accumulate more than 80 excess hours.

 (d) Agency management shall pay out excess hours:

 (i) for all hours accrued above the limit set by DHRM;

 (ii) when an employee is assigned from one agency to another; and

 (iii) upon separation.

 (e) Agency management may pay out excess hours: